ssthil/react-webpack4-starter/README.md

 # React and webpack starter kit

-This repo will help to create a react app with webpack 4 and latest babel config.
-This is a very basic starter kit to setup the React app
+This repo will help to create a react app with webpack 4 and latest babel config and moreover, this is a very basic starter kit to setup the React app

 ## Project description